History of Vietnam: French Indochina and Vietnamese nationalism (1887–1945)

 As the French suppressed both movements, and after witnessing revolutionaries in action in China and Russia, Vietnamese revolutionaries began to turn to more radical paths.
 Phan Bội Châu created the Việt Nam Quang Phục Hội in Guangzhou, planning armed resistance against the French.
 In 1925, French agents captured him in Shanghai and spirited him to Vietnam.
 Due to his popularity, Châu was spared from execution and placed under house arrest until his death in 1940.
-In 1927, the Việt Nam Quốc Dân Đảng (Vietnamese Nationalist Party), modeled after the Kuomintang in China, was founded, and the party launched the armed Yên Bái mutiny in 1930 in Tonkin which resulted in its chairman, Nguyễn Thái Học and many other leaders captured and executed by the guillotine.
+In 1927, the Việt Nam Quốc Dân Đảng (Vietnamese Nationalist Party or VNQDĐ), modeled after the Kuomintang in China, was founded, and the party launched the armed Yên Bái mutiny in 1930 in Tonkin which resulted in its chairman, Nguyễn Thái Học and many other leaders captured and executed by the guillotine.

 Marxism was also introduced into Vietnam with the emergence of three separate Communist parties; the Indochinese Communist Party, Annamese Communist Party and the Indochinese Communist Union, joined later by a Trotskyist movement led by Tạ Thu Thâu.
 In 1930, the Communist International (Comintern) sent Nguyễn Ái Quốc to Hong Kong to coordinate the unification of the parties into the Vietnamese Communist Party (CPV) with Trần Phú as the first Secretary General.
 Later the party changed its name to the Indochinese Communist Party as the Comintern, under Stalin, did not favor nationalistic sentiments.
-Being a leftist revolutionary living in France since 1911, Nguyễn Ái Quốc participated in founding the French Communist Party and in 1924 traveled to the Soviet Union to join the Comintern.
+Being a leftist revolutionary living in France since 1911, Nguyễn Ái Quốc (Ho Chi Minh) participated in founding the French Communist Party and in 1924 traveled to the Soviet Union to join the Comintern.
 Through the late 1920s, he acted as a Comintern agent to help build Communist movements in Southeast Asia.
-During the 1930s, the CPV was nearly wiped out under French suppression with the execution of top leaders such as Phú, Lê Hồng Phong, and Nguyễn Văn Cừ.
+The communists rebelled with the 1930–31 Nghệ-Tĩnh Soviets and 1940 Cochinchina uprising against the French colonialists, but failed.